 - After removing the tape, soak your hand in warm water and then gently rub the wart with an emery board.
 Leave the tape off overnight and then apply a new piece for another 6 days.

-- If the skin under the tape becomes red and soggy, stop using the tape for a few days.
+- If the skin under the tape becomes red and soggy, stop using the tape for a few days until it is less red and soggy.
+This process is called ‘duct tape occlusion’.

 - Continue this routine for 2 months.